Gatchan1/Virtual_Pet-Backend/README.md

 Hi there!
-This is a fullstack project, here is the frontend repo (built with React): https://github.com/Gatchan1/Virtual_Pet-Frontend
+This is a full stack project, here is the frontend repo (built with React): https://github.com/Gatchan1/Virtual_Pet-Frontend

 This backend is built using Spring Web MVC and it's main learning goal was the **authentication** with role based authorization.
 The database used is **MongoDB**.